UVA-DSA/EMS-Pipeline/Tools/EMS_Vision/README_container_inference.md

 1. Docker is installed.
 2. NVIDIA Container Toolkit is working.
 3. `docker run --gpus all ...` works on the machine.

-4. You have the source checkpoints: Download them from [Google Drive](https://drive.google.com/file/d/1WECewxNfH95oaWxqGCwdnrt6LGcg2aDk/view?usp=sharing)
+### Download Vision Checkpoints

+If you are building the vision container from source, download the source checkpoints from [Google Drive](https://drive.google.com/file/d/1WECewxNfH95oaWxqGCwdnrt6LGcg2aDk/view?usp=sharing) and place them under `Tools/EMS_Vision/checkpoints/` in this repo.

+Required artifacts:

+- `ems_finetuned_detr_checkpoint.pth`
+  - required for DETR conversion
+  - place at `Tools/EMS_Vision/checkpoints/ems_finetuned_detr_checkpoint.pth`
-   - `/path/to/EgoEMS/Tools/inference/checkpoints/ems_finetuned_detr_checkpoint.pth`
+- `mtrsap_30frames_window_resnet.pt`
-   - `/path/to/EgoEMS/Tools/inference/checkpoints/mtrsap_30frames_window_resnet.pt` (if activity is needed)
+  - required only if activity recognition is enabled
-   -
+  - place at `Tools/EMS_Vision/checkpoints/mtrsap_30frames_window_resnet.pt`

+Notes:

+- The ResNet50 activity feature extractor does not require a separate downloaded checkpoint by default.
+The conversion flow below uses torchvision weights via `--weights imagenet1k_v1`.
+- If you only want DETR object detection, you only need the DETR checkpoint above.

 If you want activity recognition enabled, you also need: